topkecleon/telegram-bot-bash/doc/6_reference.md

 ----

 ##### delete_message
-If your Bot is Admin in a Chat you can delete every message, if not you can delete only your Bot messages.
+If your Bot is admin of a Chat he can delete every message, if not he can delete only his messages.

 *usage:* delete_message "${CHAT[ID]}" "${MESSAGE[ID]}"